 In some business sectors, transparency is not only preferable but also required by law to protect consumers or ensure fair competition.
 Choosing a transparent intermediary will thus help to remain in compliance with regulations.
 Finally, this regime is often perceived as more ethical and the professional is trustworthy, reputable and therefore attractive for economic actors.

 The transparent intermediary charges VAT only on the commission or service fees it receives, and not on the total price of the good or service sold.
 Businesses that need to keep prices as low as possible for the final purchaser will therefore opt for transparent intermediaries for their commercial transactions: VAT does not apply to the entire transaction price.
+Opting for this service allows you to:

 Find out if the VAT Group can make you money.